Aeris111/CS_song/README.md

 ## Overview

 This repository contains lyrics for total 100 songs from Ultimate Song Chart Awards Presentation Top5 between 2004-2023.
+All lyrics utilize texts posted on KKBOX, which contains more than 90 million songs with lyrics.
 The text corpus is munually annotated with code-switching information.

 - alternate between cantaonese to non-cantonese language